estuary/flow/site/docs/reference/Connectors/capture-connectors/mariadb.md

         for additional details and a sample.
    :::

-2. Create a RDS parameter group to enable replication in MySQL.
+2. Create a RDS parameter group to enable replication in MariaDB.

    1. [Create a parameter group](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithDBInstanceParamGroups.html#USER_WorkingWithParamGroups.Creating).
    Create a unique name and description and set the following properties:
-      * **Family**: mysql8.0
+      * **Family**: mariadb10.6
       * **Type**: DB Parameter group

    2. [Modify the new parameter group](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithDBInstanceParamGroups.html#USER_WorkingWithParamGroups.Modifying) and update the following parameters: